 4. To save on groceries, shop on Sunday, Monday and Tuesday

-So a grocery shopper’s “sweet spot” is Sunday, Monday and Tuesday, when shoppers can take advantage of both kinds of discounts.
+So, a grocery shopper’s “sweet spot” is Sunday, Monday and Tuesday, when shoppers can take advantage of both kinds of discounts.

 5. Buy in bulk when an item is on sale

-Whether it’s toothbrushes or nonperishable food items, you should consider buying in bulk.
+Whether it’s toothbrushes or nonperishable food items, consider buying in bulk.
 Keep a price list of groceries and sundries that your family buys on a regular basis to help you decide when something is a great deal.

-You also need to make sure that you have enough space to store your purchases and that the items are not perishable.
+Make sure that you have enough space to store your purchases and that the items are not perishable.